Image by Pawel Toczynski Getty Images

 If you saw the movie Frida, you’ll recognize this museum, designed by Frida Kahlo and Diego Rivera's friend, architect and painter Juan O’Gorman.
-The artistic couple called this place home from 1934 to 1940 (Frida, Diego and O'Gorman each had their own separate house).
-Rivera’s abode preserves his upstairs studio, while Frida's (the blue one) and O'Gorman's were cleared out for temporary exhibits.
+The artistic couple called this place home from 1934 to 1940.
+Frida, Diego and O'Gorman each had their own separate house: Rivera’s abode preserves his upstairs studio, while Frida's (the blue one) and O'Gorman's have been cleared out for temporary exhibits.

 Across the street is the San Ángel Inn.
 Now housing a prestigious restaurant, the former pulque hacienda is historically significant as the place where Pancho Villa and Emiliano Zapata agreed to divide control of the country in 1914.

 It’s a 2km walk or taxi ride from metrobús La Bombilla.